vikramhls/Covasant-LLM-Router/README.md

 ```bash
 npm install express dotenv axios compression cors ejs
 ```
+# Model Setup and Server Instructions

+## Setup Steps

+### 1. Extract MiniLM Model
+Extract the minilm-model from the my_model file that was downloaded.

+### 2. Download Required Files in Colab
+In your Colab environment, download the following files:
+- `label_encoder.pkl`
+- `svm_model.pkl`

+### 3. Organize Model Directory
+Create a `model` directory and place all the following files inside:
+- minilm-model (extracted from my_model)
+- label_encoder.pkl
+- svm_model.pkl

+## Notes
+- Ensure all model files are properly placed in the model directory before running
+- The server will initialize with the loaded models
+- Check console output for any errors during startup
 ## Running the Application

 ### Terminal 1 - Python Backend Service